-A bit of digging revealed that there's been a rise in the selling of ghostly items online ever since a supposedly haunted wine cabinet was sold on eBay in 2004 (there's even a witchcraft section of Etsy now, too).
-The box is said to be possessed by a dybbuk—a malicious possessing spirit in Jewish mythology—and has come to be known by the highly inventive name of "the dybbuk box."
-The item has been bought and sold several times at online auctions, and the various owners' experiences have been chronicled online, inspiring the Sam Raimi–directed, Matisyahu-starring 2012 horror The Possession.
+A bit of digging revealed that there's been a rise in the selling of ghostly items online ever since a supposedly haunted wine cabinet was sold on eBay in 2004.
+The box is said to be possessed by a dybbuk – a malicious possessing spirit in Jewish mythology – and has come to be known by the highly inventive name of "the dybbuk box".
+The item has been bought and sold several times at online auctions, and the various owners' experiences have been chronicled online, inspiring the Sam Raimi-directed, Matisyahu-starring 2012 horror The Possession.

-Buyer feedback, paired with a spooky backstory, is one of the only guarantees a seller can really offer.
-The two other methods of "proof" are readings by electronic voice phenomena (EVP) devices—which create recordings that appear to contain supernatural voices, often hidden within static—or KII meters, which measure fluctuations in the electromagnetic field, but also often pick up radio frequencies.
+Buyer feedback, paired with a spooky backstory, are one of the only guarantees a seller can really offer.
+The two other methods of "proof" are readings by electronic voice phenomena (EVP) devices – which create recordings that appear to contain supernatural voices, often hidden within static – or KII meters, which measure fluctuations in the electromagnetic field, but also often pick up radio frequencies.

 Clearly you need to have a certain amount of belief in the paranormal to put any faith in these devices, but it's fair to assume that people looking to spend thousands of pounds on a haunted doll have already firmly made their minds up as to how invested they are in the supernatural.

-After more than a year of trying, I eventually arranged a time to meet up with a British haunted-doll collector for a chat.
+After over a year of trying, I eventually arranged a time to meet up with a British haunted doll collector for a chat.

 As a teenager, following the death of a close family member, Jayne found herself searching for answers at her local spiritualist church, dissatisfied with what she was being offered by the Catholicism she'd been raised with.
 After befriending a woman there, Jayne was invited round to meet the her doll, Maggie.